morganesque/ghijklmno/src/jekyll/_posts/2008-12-18-xmas-game-motion-capture.markdown

     }
     snap.draw(video);
 }</pre>
-<p>Right let's start at the top.
+<p>Right let&#8217;s start at the top.
 The first thing we do is we <strong>draw</strong> the current contents of <em>video</em> into the <strong>BitmapData</strong><em> wcam</em>, this is the same as what we did with <em>snap</em> above but we're expecting there to have been a change between when we did that (in reality this first time it happens there might not be, but as this function is only (!) called once every frame there soon will be).</p>

 <p>Now for the loops.
 Here we're using those variables from the top of the class.
 There's two loops, one for colomns and one for rows.
 In this way we'll be working out the coordinates for the centre pixel in each square of a 50x50 grid which covers the surface of our <em>video</em>.
 Still with me?
 Good.
 Jumping into the middle of those loops then, we have two values <em>bx</em> and <em>by</em>, these are what direct us at the pixel we're after.</p>

 <p>Here we use another function from <strong>BitmapData</strong> which is <strong>getPixel</strong>.
 This function looks at a pixel and returns the colour of that pixel as a <em>uint</em>.
 These are basically numbers which within the world of Flash can also represent colours (I won't go into all that here) and so they are perfect for the kind of comparison we're wanting to do here.
-Notice we're using <strong>getPixel</strong> to get the same pixel from both of our <strong>BitmapData</strong> objects <em>snap</em> and <em>wcam</em>.&nbsp; You're probably a step ahead of me here but you can see that it's a simple step from here to finding a kind of value for the amount of numerical difference between the two colours we find.
-So that's what we do.</p>
+Notice we're using <strong>getPixel</strong> to get the same pixel from both of our <strong>BitmapData</strong> objects <em>snap</em> and <em>wcam</em>.&nbsp; You're probably a step ahead of me here but you can see that it&#8217;s a simple step from here to finding a kind of value for the amount of numerical difference between the two colours we find.
+So that&#8217;s what we do.</p>

-<p>We take one from the other and put the result into a variable <em>col</em> (notice we're using Math.abs() here so it doesn't matter if one is bigger than the other or vice versa it's the magnitude of difference we're interested in).
-Then we check whether it's value is higher than a certain pre-defined value and if it is we decide we have found motion.
+<p>We take one from the other and put the result into a variable <em>col</em> (notice we're using Math.abs() here so it doesn't matter if one is bigger than the other or vice versa it&#8217;s the magnitude of difference we're interested in).
+Then we check whether it&#8217;s value is higher than a certain pre-defined value and if it is we decide we have found motion.
 The <strong>if</strong> statement as written above does a couple of things (but as I said before you might want to do differently) if there is no motion it sets the value of col to a transparent color, if there is motion it sets the colour to <em>white</em>, thereby turning the range of values we might get back into a binary (on/off) representation.
 Finally we draw a small rectangle into your <strong>BitmapData</strong> <em>diff</em> (using another <strong>BitmapData</strong> function <strong>fillRect</strong>) which has up till now been completely transparent, and colour it with the new binary value of <em>col</em> meaning that either you'll get a little white rectangle appearing or a little transparent rectangle ... errr ... not appearing.
 Theseloops continue until all the pixels have been checked and all rectangles drawn.</p>

 <p>The final quick thing that we do is <strong>draw</strong> the current contents of <em>video</em> into the <strong>BitmapData</strong><em> snap. </em>This updates <em>snap</em> and means that next time we check we're only noticing motion that has happens since we did the last check.<em>
 </em></p>